matt-noonan/storm-country-site/gof-strategy.md

 *Note: This is part one of a series of posts translating the Gang of Four design patterns for object-oriented languages into Haskell.
-It is intended to be an expansion of Ed Yang's [Design Patterns in Haskell](http://blog.ezyang.com/2010/05/design-patterns-in-haskel/), elaborating each pattern into its own post.*
+It is intended to be an expansion of Edward Z. Yang's [Design Patterns in Haskell](http://blog.ezyang.com/2010/05/design-patterns-in-haskel/), elaborating each pattern into its own post.*